experius/Mage2Gen/README.rst

 Mage2Gen
 ========
 Mage2Gen is a python library for generating Magento 2 modules.
-It is build to be extandeble with snippets for creating more complex Magento 2 modules based on simple input.
+It is build to be extendable with snippets for creating more complex Magento 2 modules based on simple input.

 Installation